ksenyakom/spring_boot_web_service/web-service/errorCode.md

 26 - Can not update list of tags id for GiftCertificate (id = %s) 27 - No fields to change found for GiftSertificate
 28 - Tag with name = %s does not exist
+29 - You can not choose id for tag

 30 - There is no autoincremented index after trying to add record into table `tag` 31 - "There is no autoincremented index after trying to add record into table `gift_certificate`"